Chapter 15.22

 2. This prohibition expressly includes, without limitation, illicit connections made in the past, regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection.

 C. Waste Disposal.
-No person shall throw, deposit, leave, maintain, or keep in or upon any public or private property, the storm water drainage system, or waters of the state any refuse, rubbish, garbage, litter, or other discarded or abandoned objects, articles, or accumulations that may cause or contribute to pollution.
+No person shall throw, deposit, leave, maintain, or keep in or upon any public or private property, the stormwater drainage system, or waters of the state any refuse, rubbish, garbage, litter, or other discarded or abandoned objects, articles, or accumulations that may cause or contribute to pollution.
 Wastes deposited in proper waste receptacles for the purposes of collection are exempt from this prohibition.
-(Ord.
-2008-14 § 1, 2008)

 15.22.060 General requirements.

-A. Requirement to Eliminate Illegal Discharges.
-The administrator may require by written notice that a property owner or person responsible for an illegal discharge immediately, or by a specified date, discontinue the discharge, clean up the polluting matter and, if necessary, take measures to eliminate the source of the discharge to prevent the reoccurrence of discharges.
-The administrator may charge all associated costs thereof to the property owner or responsible party.
+B. The city may require by written notice that a property owner or person responsible for an illicit discharge immediately, or by a specified date, discontinue the discharge, and clean up the polluting matter.
+If necessary, the city may take measures to eliminate the source of the discharge to prevent reoccurrence of discharges and may charge all associated costs thereof to the property owner or responsible party.

-C. Requirement to Implement Best Management Practices.
-The owner or operator of a commercial or industrial establishment and property owners shall provide, at their own expense, reasonable protection from accidental discharge of prohibited materials or other wastes into the storm water drainage system or waters of the state through the use of structural and nonstructural BMPs (as defined in BIMC 15.20.020).
-The administrator may require any person responsible for a property or premises, which is, or may be, the source of an illicit discharge, to implement, at their own expense, additional structural and nonstructural BMPs to prevent the further discharge of pollutants to the storm water drainage system.
+E. Requirement to Implement Best Management Practices.
+The owner or operator of a new or existing commercial or industrial establishment and property owners shall provide, at their own expense, reasonable protection from accidental discharge of prohibited materials or other wastes into the stormwater drainage system or waters of the state through the use of operational and structural BMPs (specified in the stormwater management manual as adopted in Chapter 15.20 BIMC).
+The city may require any person responsible for a property or premises which is, or may be, the source of an illicit discharge, to implement, at their own expense, additional operational and structural BMPs (as specified in the stormwater management manual as adopted in Chapter 15.20 BIMC) to prevent the further discharge of pollutants to the stormwater drainage system or waters of the state.

-D. Watercourse Protection.
+F. Watercourse Protection.
 Any person owning property through which a watercourse passes shall keep and maintain that part of the watercourse within the property free of trash, debris, and other items that would pollute or contaminate the flow of water through the watercourse.

-E. Notification of Illegal Discharges.
+G. Notification of Illicit Discharges.

 15.22.070 Inspections and investigations.